Background pattern

 Maximum dose

-5 mg Zolpidem tartrate tablets are available.
+5 mg tablets of Zolpidem tartrate are available.

 If you take moreZolpidem Teva-ratiopharmthan you should

-This is so that your doctor knows what you have taken.
+This is so that the doctor knows what you have taken.
 Taking too much zolpidem can be very dangerous.
 The following effects may occur: feeling drowsy, confused, sleeping deeply, and possibly suffering a fatal coma.

 If you forgot to takeZolpidem Teva-ratiopharm

-If you interrupt treatment with Zolpidem Teva-ratiopharm
+If you stop treatment with Zolpidem Teva-ratiopharm

 Consult a doctor immediately if you experience any of the following effects: